 - Elote Restaurant in Sedona: Elote Cafe is located inside the Sedona Real Inn and Suites and is hailed for its authentic regional Mexican dishes and tequila drinks.
 They provide an elegant menu mixing farm-fresh Southwest flavors with the Mexican classics everyone loves.
 While the cuisine has won several awards, the views from the restaurant overlooking the Sedona Red Rocks are breathtaking.
 To dine in, you must make reservations for a table, and reservations can go out 60 days in advance.
 If you don’t care to dine in, they do accept carry-out orders!

-- La Hacienda in Scottsdale: La Hacienda is considered one of the best restaurants in Scottsdale and a hub for those looking for quality Mexican cuisine.
+- La Hacienda in Scottsdale: This is considered one of the best restaurants in Scottsdale and a hub for those looking for quality Mexican cuisine.
 The experience starts with the stunning old-world design of the restaurant located in the Fairmont Scottsdale Princess Hotel.
 Be prepared for handcrafted guacamole right at your table, a huge selection of tequilas, beehive fireplaces, and a warm atmosphere that will make you feel welcomed and fulfilled.
 The patio is open for outdoor dining under the stars.
 Hours do vary based on the season, and reservations are highlight encouraged.

 13. Visit the Breweries

-- Mother Road Brewery: Mother Road Brewery is the third-largest craft brewery in Arizona, tucked into the historic section of Route 66.
+- Mother Road Brewery: This brewery is the third-largest craft brewery in Arizona, tucked into the historic section of Route 66.
 The vibe is super chill, providing indoor seating with a front-row seat to the brewing action and outdoor seating under shaded umbrellas.
 The brewery doesn’t allow outside food, but they do offer delectable bites through their partnership with the Roadside Stove food trailer that pairs delightfully with their craft beers.
 Want to help the brewery give back to its community?
 Every can of Conserve & Protect Golden Ale they sell is donated to the Arizona Game & Fish to protect over 800 species in the state!

-- Fate Brewing Company: Fate Brewing Company is a Scottsdale favorite in the heart of Old Town, featuring house-brewed craft beers and American-style pub treats.
+- Fate Brewing Company: This brewery is a Scottsdale favorite in the heart of Old Town, featuring house-brewed craft beers and American-style pub treats.
 This brewery loves to celebrate EVERYTHING and brings the community together in their lively taproom with small batch beers and mouth-watering dishes.
 They offer big, private party spaces for large groups and a dog-friendly outdoor patio to enjoy when the weather is cool.
 Fate Brewing also offers exciting events all year, primarily related to food, such as National Taco Day and National Cheeseburger Day!

 14. Visit Downtown Phoenix + Shopping